 “Schools are now in a position to say, well, what we’ve done in the past just won’t work,” “These [other] models look much more appealing now from that standpoint.”

-How to choose the best LMS for your needs
+How to Choose the Best LMS for Your Requirements

 Now that you have clearly defined the LMS features you need with the input of essential collaborators, the next step is to take that long list of vendors and narrow the choices down to a shortlist of solutions.

 Traditionally, this is done by asking others who have used software about how it works, looking up reviews, or searching for LMS reviews on Capterra or G2Crowd.
 Still, it’s essential to consider that these vendors pay to play in this space, and there may be some bias attached to the options presented.
-With Olive, we don’t charge vendors, so you can be confident that there is no bias on the shortlist.
+In Olive, LMS solution vendors have already responded to common requirements so you can quickly understand which vendors meet the needs.

 Now that you have a shortlist of 3-5 vendors who meet your goals and requirements, it’s a good idea to conduct a demonstration from the learner’s point of view or ask for a use case example and a demonstration of the product.

-When making the final decision in securing a Learning Management System, it is imperative to do your due diligence in ensuring that you are choosing an LMS based on your institution's needs and goals, without bias, with plenty of input from various stakeholders.
+When making the final decision in securing an LMS vendor, it is imperative to do your due diligence in ensuring that you are choosing an LMS based on your institution’s needs and goals, without bias, with plenty of input from various stakeholders.

 Olive takes this process and makes it easy for you to collaborate with your stakeholders to identify and rank your requirements.
 With Olive, you can anonymously review all the digital learning tools and Learning management systems in the space, within the context of how these Ed Tech tools meet your organization or educational institution’s needs.
 Olive takes this long list of vendors and boils it down to a shortlist that is assured to meet your needs.
 Searching for LMS reviews on Capterra or G2Crowd, can deliver biased results, but with Olive, we don’t charge vendors, so you can be confident that there is no bias on the shortlist.

 With Olive, you can check out various project requirements ahead of time, and easily filter out vendors based on these requirements.
-Easily filter out vendors who don’t meet your needs.
-And ensure the LMS addresses concerns like how to defend against potential cyberthreats, and how compliant vendors or providers are with specific regulatory obligations.
+Easily filter out vendors who don’t meet the project requirements, and ensure the LMS addresses concerns like how to defend against potential cyberthreats, and how compliant vendors or providers are with specific regulatory obligations.